-Today, we are all pretty much used to sharing information through a decentralised interactive platform — the Internet.
-But when it comes to sending money or other valuables we usually have to use the same old services provided by centralised financial institutions (i.e. banks).
+Today, we are all pretty much used to sharing information through a decentralized interactive platform — the Internet.
+But when it comes to sending money or other valuables we usually have to use the same old services provided by centralized financial institutions (i.e. banks).
 Sure, there are methods of making payments via the Internet (the most obvious example is PayPal), but they usually require integration with a bank account or credit card, otherwise they can not really be used.

 Blockchain technology offers an attractive opportunity to get rid of this "extra link".
 It’s perfectly designed to take on all three most important roles of the traditional financial services: registration of transactions, identity verification and contracting.